Kitware/CMake/Help/manual/ctest.1.rst

 ``--repeat-until-pass <n>``
  Allow each test to run up to ``<n>`` times in order to pass.
+ Repeats tests if they fail for any reason.

  This is useful in tolerating sporadic failures in test cases.

+``--repeat-after-timeout <n>``
+ Allow each test to run up to ``<n>`` times in order to pass.
+ Repeats tests only if they timeout.

+ This is useful in tolerating sporadic timeouts in test cases on busy machines.

 ``--max-width <width>``
  Set the max width for a test name to output.